Vilnius Region under Lithuanian administration (1939–1940): Secret teaching

-Society's response to the Lithuanization of education and the closure of Polish schools and universities was the organisation of secret teaching.
+Society's response to the Lithuanization of education and the closure of Polish schools and universities was the organization of secret teaching.
 The closure of the Stefan Batory University on 15 December 1939 did not put an end to its activities; the University Senate, headed by Rector Stefan Ehrenkreutz, continued to meet secretly, and lectures and examinations were held.
-At the beginning of 1940, an Aid Committee for former university employees was organised, headed by Stefan Kempisty.
+At the beginning of 1940, an Aid Committee for former university employees was organized, headed by Stefan Kempisty.

 Conspiracy

-From the very beginning of the Lithuanian administration, secret political and military organisations began emerging.
+From the very beginning of the Lithuanian administration, secret political and military organizations began emerging.
 One of the first was the Government Commissariat, founded in Vilnius at the turn of September and October 1939, by Rajmund Gostkowski and Bronisław Świątnicki.
-It was an anti-Sanation organisation, with a peasant orientation.
+It was an anti-Sanation organization, with a peasant orientation.
 Contrary to its name, it had no contacts with the government-in-exile, but only with the Polish missions in Kaunas and Riga.
 At the head was an unknown commander with the pseudonym "Jołan" (probably it was Gostkowski).
-The Department B (intelligence) was commanded by Zygmunt Sroczyński, the Military Department by Antoni Olechnowicz "Meteor".
-The organisation was being investigated by the Lithuanian police.
+The Department B (intelligence) was commanded by Zygmunt Sroczyński, and the Military Department by Antoni Olechnowicz ("Meteor").
+The Lithuanian police were investigating the organization.
 It had up to 400 members.

-On the basis of the military units stationed in the Vilnius region, as well as those interned in Lithuania, underground Regimental Circles began to be formed.
+Based on the military units stationed in the Vilnius region, as well as those interned in Lithuania, underground Regimental Circles began to form.
 They were headed by Lt.
 Col. Adam Obtułowicz "Leon".
-The main aim of the Circles was to organise help and support for soldiers, organise escape routes to the west and continue the fight for Poland's freedom.
-The Civil Commissioner by the commandant was Józef Święcicki.
-There was also a youth organisation attached to the Regimental Circle, headed by Major Władysław Zarzycki 'Rojan'.
+The main aim of the Circles was to organize help and support for soldiers, organize escape routes to the west, and continue the fight for Poland's freedom.
+The Civil Commissioner, appointed by the commandant, was Józef Święcicki.
+There was also a youth organization attached to the Regimental Circle, headed by Major Władysław Zarzycki 'Rojan'.

-The Union of Free Poles was founded on the night of 17–18 September 1939 on the basis of the pre-war League of Free Poles, as its armed arm; it was a synarchic organisation based on Christian doctrine.
-It was headed by student Jan Kazimierz Mackiewicz; its sympathiser and protector was Lt Col Edward Perkowicz.
+The Union of Free Poles was founded on the night of 17–18 September 1939, as the armed arm of the pre-war League of Free Poles; it was a synarchic organization based on Christian doctrine.
+Student Jan Kazimierz Mackiewicz headed it; its sympathizer and protector was Lt Col Edward Perkowicz.
 Mackiewicz adopted the pseudonym "Konrad" and became the group's commander.

-The Union of Independence Fighters was founded on 18 October 1939, on the 18th anniversary of the founding of the 13th Vilnius Scout Troop, as a scout conspiracy.
+The Union of Independence Fighters was founded on 18 October 1939, on the 18th anniversary of the 13th Vilnius Scout Troop's founding, as a scout conspiracy.
 It was headed by scoutmaster Józef Grzesiak "Czarny".